asyaharoyan/stronger/README.md

 ## Design and units

- As the reader comes to the first page there is no clear message that the page talks about vegan diet, except the small logo which had been created by me.
-The first impression is that there is some information on this webpage which will help me to get stronger.
+ As the reader comes to the first page, there is no direct message that the page talks about the vegan diet, except the small V logo, which had been created by me and added in the later stage of the project.
+The letter V is added because there is already a brand named STRONGER, and it means that the name is not available to use.
+The letter gives a hint about veganism, however, it does not stand out too much.
+The first impression is that there is some information on this webpage which will help the visitor to get stronger.
 It has its purpose.
-The idea is to keep the visitor longer on the website and build trust.
+The idea is to keep the visitor longer on the website and build trust, even if they strongly believe in an animal-based diet.
+It is a better practice to show people proof and build trust slowly.
+Most people care more about their health and body, not about animals and the planet.
+This is another way to educate people and make them choose a meatless diet.
+Choose it for their health.

  The Nutrition page has been divided into 4 sections visually, to make the reading easier and to keep people interested as they see some small contrast while scrolling.